fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

  31 \
 ```

 The "-k" is the k-mer length used for the analysis.
 In a majority of cases a k-mer length of 31 will provide optimal assembly.
 However, depending on the sequencing depth and on the complexity of the organism or community, a different value for k could be optimal.
 In doubt, it can be useful to compare assemblies using different values of k.
+In our lab, it is standard procedure to test 21, 31, 51 and 71 as values of k.

 ```
  -p \
- Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R1_001.fastq.gz \
+ reads/MetaSim_Cdiff8_Ecoli2_50000_fir.fastq \
- Sample_RVH-2106/RVH-2106_GTAGAGGA-TAGATCGC_L003_R2_001.fastq.gz \
+ reads/MetaSim_Cdiff8_Ecoli2_50000_sec.fastq \
 ```

 The "-p" tells Ray to use paired-end reads.
 Therefore, we give it two files, one for read 1 and one for read 2.
 Alternatively, "-s" can be used for single reads.
+Several entries of -p or -s can be added to the arguments

 ```
  -search \